These funny mind blowing questions will have you scratching your head and thinking long into the night about the answers!

-Some of these mind-twisting questions pose deep philosophical points, while others are funny in nature but still pose truths we recognise in day-to-day life.
+Some of these mind-twisting questions pose deep philosophical points, while others are funny in nature but still pose truths we recognize in day-to-day life.

-These questions are great to ask your friends if you want to have a deep conversation or to ask people close to you if you want to know their opinion on matters of life and the universe.
+These mind-bending questions are great to ask your friends if you want to have a deep conversation.
+You can also ask people close to you if you want to know their opinion on matters of life and the universe.

 Mind Blowing Questions List

 - What will be the ultimate fate of the universe?

 - How does free will work?
 If I choose something because it’s my favorite, is that really free will?
 Even if I then chose the other thing to have a change, isn’t that a part of my personality manifesting?